Our Family at Bayards

 The river Dart is very special and a beautiful place to explore, right up to its source on Dartmouth.
 There are also many lovely beaches in south Devon.

 Emily has been working at Bayards Kitchen since 2013, taken spells off to attend sixth form college and university.
+She now works here full time.

 The customers and my co workers make it very special for me.
 As a team we are always having a laugh even when it’s super busy!